 STUDENT HEALTH SERVICES

-Our school nurses are committed to promoting health and wellness within our schools.
+Our nurses are committed to promoting health and wellness within our schools.
 Healthy children make better students and better students make healthy communities.
-As a member of the educational team, the school nurse enhances students potential for attendance, class participation and learning.
+As a member of the educational team, the nurse enhances students potential for attendance, class participation and learning.
 They assist in identifying individualized health needs and collaborate with medical professionals to provide the safest and healthiest environment possible.

-Our School Nurses are:
+Our Nurses :

-Are Bachelor's prepared Registered Nurses
+Are Bachelor's prepared Registered Nurses or higher

-Adhere to laws and rules of the Ohio Board of Nursing and the professional standards of the National Association of School Nursing.
+Adhere to laws and rules of the Ohio Board of Nursing and the professional standards of the National Association of School Nursing

 Ohio immunization requirements for attending school can be found here.